Cr1nchy/BBZ_Website/README.md

 # BBZ_Website
 A Website for the "Beyblade am BWZ" club.
+No AI.
+Only pure skill and determination